JohnEarnest/Decker/docs/decker.md

 - Web-Decker will always report `sys.platform` as `"web"`, irrespective of the operating system the browser is running on.
 - The Web-Decker implementation of Lil uses the browser's garbage collector, so less information is available in `sys.workspace`.
 - Most web browsers do not allow programs to play audio until the user has interacted with a page, so any `play[]` commands issued before a user has clicked, tapped, or pressed a keyboard key will have no effect.
 - If Web-Decker is accessed via a URL containing a `#` suffix (as in a page anchor), it will attempt to `go[]` to the [URI-decoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURI) suffix, making it possible to link to a specific card within a deck.
+In Native-Decker, the `--card` CLI flag offers similar functionality.
 - Tracing Mode (_View &#8594; Tracing Mode_) is not available.
 - [The Danger Zone](#thedangerzone) offers a different set of functionality.